 “We know exactly how many pieces of workwear are in circulation and how frequently employees change protective clothing.
 I’m sure we could obtain data on a lot of other things we haven’t taken advantage of yet.
 Thanks to the smart chip, it is now also easier to distribute workwear costs between different units,” notes Jurmu, adding:

 “Our employees are satisfied with the workwear.
 Clothes are easy to find in the right size and comfortable to use, and there is enough clean protective clothing.
 The hoarding of workwear has also stopped.
 Although we haven’t measured whether the workwear service has increased our employee satisfaction, I believe this to be the case,” Jurmu sums up.

 Head Nurse/Hygiene Nurse Pirkko Määttä and Head Nurse Marja-Leena Klemetti at Kuusamo Health Centre are satisfied with the new workwear and Lindström’s workwear service.

 “Thanks to the new workwear, quality and availability have improved.
 Picking up workwear from the designated storage is easy with a personal access card.
-It’s great that with smart technology, the circulation of work clothes can be tracked and responded to ensure that there are enough of the right sizes.
-If necessary, it is possible to monitor workwear use down to the user level,” Määttä says.
+It’s great that with smart technology, the circulation of work clothes can be tracked and responded to in order to ensure that there are enough of the right sizes.
+If necessary, it is possible to monitor workwear use down to the user level,” Määttä describes.

 “I have a feeling that with the new workwear service, clothes are now changed frequently enough because they are more easily accessible and do not need to be searched around for up and down the corridors.
 This is a good thing from a hygiene point of view.”

 Marjo Jurmu gives Lindström an A- on the launch of the service.
-“I don’t think such as thing as perfect has been invented yet,” Jurmu sums up.
+“I don’t think such a thing as perfect has been invented yet,” Jurmu sums up.